devleague/America-Online/README.md

 Removing a user from the ban list by nickname also removes the associated ip address from the ban list.

 1. Broadcast a `"[nickname] has been removed from ban list"` notification to the Chat log.
-1. Emit an `unban` event on the connected socket.
 1. Print a confirmation notice to the server's standard output with the nickname (if used) and the ip address of the user who has been forcefully disconnected.

 ### Private Messaging